unixwzrd/oobabooga-macOS/macOS-Install.md

 ### Using Conda for PyTorch

+#### Skip to the Pip install which will get the daily build of PyTorch

 Let's now install PyTorch or Torch and see what happens by using either pip, conda, or the instructions on the PyTorch site.
 PyTorch says there are two ways to install PyTorch/Torch.
 One using pip and the other with conda.
 They are slightly different builds.
 PyTorch is probably the most important package we install for oobabooga and most any other AI/ML application.